-PLEASE HELP ME CONQUER CANCER.
-For the 3rd year in a row, I'm riding in the Pan-Mass Challenge, an annual bike-a-thon in early August that raises money for cancer research and treatment at the Dana-Farber Cancer Institute.
-I will be riding for 2 days from Sturbridge, MA to Provincetown (almost 200 miles).
+DANA-FARBER RESEARCH HELPS EVERYONE.
 In the last 5 years, more than half of all FDA-approved cancer drugs were developed by Dana-Farber investigators and researchers!
 All cancer patients benefit from the research and discovery performed at leading cancer centers like Dana-Farber.

-Why I ride?
+WHY I RIDE?
 I continue to ride for my father-in-law, Dr. Rudy Favocci, who died from complications relating to treatment of cancer, and my family and friends that have suffered from cancer.
-This year is especially meaningful.
-Over the last year, I lost three friends to cancer, including my former roomate from sub school, Doug Kush and my ski buddy, Andy Citron, who each died from an aggressive form of brain cancer.
-I'm also riding for my Shipmate and former roommate Jeff Sheedy who is undergoing treatment.
+Over the last few years, I lost three friends to cancer, including my former roomate from sub school, Doug Kush and my ski buddy, Andy Citron, who each died from an aggressive form of brain cancer.
+I've logged over 1000 miles over the last few months in preparation for the ride.
+I draw strength from everyone going through cancer treatment.

 I’d be honored if you’d like to join me this year in donating to this great cause.